Lattice Lightsheet Microscopy in Life Science Research - Recent Examples of the Research Community

 Investigating cardiovascular diseases with beating heart cells

-This video shows live iPS (induced pluripotent stem cells)-derived beating heart cells stained with SiR-Hoechst to label DNA, aquired with ZEISS Lattice Lightsheet 7.
+This video shows live iPS (induced pluripotent stem cells)-derived beating heart cells stained with SiR-Hoechst to label DNA, acquired with ZEISS Lattice Lightsheet 7.

 Image courtesy: Y. Taniguchi, Kyoto University, Japan.